 A lot of people ask questions like "How should society be organized?" or "What should be done with criminals?" or make statements like "There shouldn't be censorship in the world" or "We should have a world without violence".
 All these thoughts show a fundamental misunderstanding of morality.

 Moral statements can't be made without specifying an agent.
 You can say "I should do this", or even "you should do this", but you can't just say "this should be done".
 The only meaningful way to interpret such a statement is "each involved person should work together to achieve this", but that statement is forgetting that each individual involved has different information and a different perspective, and so assuming that the right action from your position must be the right action from everyone else's position (as the passive voice requires) is wrong, because it's possible for two completely good and earnest people to disagree about what "should be done" (and I'll give some real world examples at the end).

-There would be some instances of conflict in a world with only very good people.
-It is possible that two good people could have opposing duties and thus they would have to fight and neither of them would be in the wrong.
+There would be some instances of violent conflict in a world with only very good people.
+Due to varying information, two good people could have opposing duties in such a way that they'd have to fight and neither of them would be in the wrong.
 I call this situation "the moral conflict".
 (Some freeloading situations are a non-violent example of moral conflict.)
-Protagonists would understand this and take it no farther than the subject of the dispute was worth nor harbor any hard feelings over it, but I can't say the same for non-Protagonists.
+Protagonists would understand this and take it no further than the subject of the dispute was worth nor harbor any hard feelings over it, but I can't say the same for non-Protagonists.